-On stage, Indigo is a colorful whirlwind of music and motion, incorporating elements of cabaret, circus-like antics and uplifting, transformational lyrics.
+On stage, Indigo is a colorful whirlwind of new music and motion, incorporating elements of cabaret, circus-like antics and uplifting, transformational lyrics.
 “I call it Sacred Irreverence, a conscious choice to embrace the dark and the light, the positive and negative, the yin and the yang.
 Our current situation demands a shift in consciousness that will rebalance our relationship with other people, our planet, our universe and ourselves.”

 Since starting the noaccordion project, Indigo has released five EPs and one LP.
 2010’s Noaccordion, co-produced by Sean Ingoldsby, with a sound that suggests the B52s playing with Portishead; 2013’s Almostallaccordion, a collection that featured Latin percussion, gypsy music, hip-hop, punk, tango, electronic beats and guest artists, 2014’s Community, a mash up of vocal effects, peculiar harmonies, local MCs and elements of EDM.
 On her latest EPs, Wake Up and Mentals, she continues to explore new directions as a producer, songwriter and singer.
 2016 saw the release of her first full length album, Love Warrior, which featured trap beats and more collaborators than previous projects.